devildogdev/warlord/README.md

 # Warlord

-A spin on the classic "Drug Wars" where you play as an arms dealer instead of a drug dealer.
+A spin on the classic 1984 MS-DOS game, [Drug Wars](https://en.wikipedia.org/wiki/Drug_Wars_(video_game)) by John E. Dell.
+In this spin, you play as an international arms dealer instead of a drug dealer.

-### *work in progress*
+### *Development in progress*

 ## To Do & Notes

-- [X] Implement store and buying and selling functionality
-- [X] UI
-- [X] More options in UI
-- [ ] Cleanup UI logic to allow for easier feature builds
-- [ ] Factor multipliers for prices (this is kinda done, but should be better)
-- [ ] Implement Loan Shark
 - [ ] Random Events
-- [ ] Fix UI centering
+- [ ] Implement Loan Shark (interest)

-### Mechanics

-- Loan shark
-- Inventory and Marketplace
-- Travel between locations each week
-- Random events
-- Final score

-### Back Story
+## Game Intro

 You are a small time arms dealer, trying to make a name for yourself.
 To get you started, you get a little capital from an *"investor"*.
 They aren't exactly a Credit Union, so this is going to cost you.
 Keep an eye on your debt.
 The interest tacks on each week.
 You have one year (52 weeks) build your fortune.
 Watch out for law enforcement.

-### Stating Funds
+## Mechanics

+- Loan shark
-*$15,000* with *45%* interest (or something)
+    - *$15,000* with *45%* interest

-### Weapons

-- Handguns
-    - G19
-    - 1911

-- Infantry Rifles
-    - AK-47
-    - M4

-- Sniper Rifles
-    - M24 Sniper Rifle
-    - M107 .50 Cal Rifle

-- Explosives
-    - RPG
-    - MK19 Grenade Launcher

-- Machine Guns
-    - M2 .50 Cal Machine Gun
-    - GAU-17 Gatling Gun

-### Locations

-- North America
-- South America
-- South East Asia
-- Middle East
-- Europe
+- Inventory and Marketplace
+    - Prices vary by location
+- Travel between locations each week
-- North Africa
+- Random events

-### Events

-- Market
+    - Affecting the Market
         - Shortage of ammo
         - Firearm bans
         - Civil conflict
         - Looting
         - Political unrest

-- Law Enforcement
+    - Law Enforcement Encounters
-    - Interpol
-    - ATF
-    - FBI

-- Evasion:
         - Run
         - Bribe
         - Attack

-### Duration

-*52* weeks
+- Final score